Daylily hybridizer spotlight: Bruce Kovach

 Registering a cultivar with the American Hemerocallis Society Daylily Database is what Kovach calls a double-edged sword.
 Kovach has registered 78 cultivars—40 in 2025 alone.
 Registration tied his name and reputation to the cultivar and his goal is for growers to have excellent garden performance with one of his introductions.

-An alternate method to cultivating Daylilies
+An alternate method to growing Daylilies

 Kovach discussed the process of growing Daylilies in water beds: